EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 Reinforcement learning is a framework for teaching agents to make decisions in complex environments.
 At the core of this approach is the idea of a Markov Decision Process (MDP), which is a way of describing situations where an agent makes decisions in an environment that’s a mix of chance and control.
 One of the most well-known algorithms for solving MDPs is Q-Learning, a model-free method that enables agents to learn optimal actions through trial and error, without requiring a full model of the environment.

 This post covers a two-part project.
 In the first part, I implemented a simulation where an agent navigates a grid-world environment, aiming to reach a goal state while avoiding obstacles.
 In the grid-world, the agent can move up, down, left, and right.
-Each move in any direction will inccur a cost, and the objective of the agent is to minimize the total cost while reaching the goal.
+Each move incurs a cost, and the objective of the agent is to minimize the total cost while reaching the goal.

-The agent will move using an algorithm that utilizes the Bellman equation, value iteration algorithm, and Markov decision process (MDP).
-These concepts enable the simulation of the agent’s traversal.
-A reward system is defined by assigning a cost of -1 per move and a reward of +100 for reaching the goal.
-The total cost is the sum of these rewards, which is optimized using value iteration.
+The agent will move using an algorithm that utilizes the Bellman equation, value iteration algorithm, and Markov decision process (MDP) framework.
+These concepts enable simulating the agent’s traversal.
+A reward system assigns a cost of -1 per move and a reward of +100 for reaching the goal.
+The total expected return (sum of costs and rewards) is optimized using value iteration.

 <div class="reusable-divider">
-    <span class="small-header-text" id="mathmatical-concepts">Mathmatical Concepts</span>
+    <span class="small-header-text" id="mathematical-concepts">Mathematical Concepts</span>
     <hr>
 </div>